-In San Antonio Texas there are good eats everywhere you look but each time I visit this gorgeous city I feast on one thing – the guacamole.
+In San Antonio, Texas, there are delicious eats no matter where you look.
+Still, each time I visit this gorgeous city, I feast on one thing – guacamole.

 It could be the romance of a candlelit dinner along the picturesque Riverwalk at Boudro’s Texas Bistro.
 Perhaps, it’s dining with the locals in El Mercado (Market Square) at Mi Tierra Cafe Y Panaderia.
 Or maybe it’s the party atmosphere of dining al fresco with friends at La Fogata Mexican Cuisine as you laugh it up during a guacamole cooking lesson that leaves you with your very own bowl of guacamole all to yourself (no sharing required!)